Login Options

 Disadvantages

 With both options listed above, the “Request a Password” email from donotreply@certaintouchpoint.com also contains an optional one-time-use password.
-This is an additional option that will allow the user to log in with that one-time-use password for 15 minutes after the request.
+The optional one-time-use password allows the user to log in with that one-time-use password for 15 minutes after the request.
 Once authenticated, the user will not be logged out.
-If the password expires before the user logs in, the user may simply select the “Request a Password” link again to receive another email with another optional one-time-use password.
+If the password expires before the user logs in, the user may select the “Request a Password” link again to receive another email with another optional one-time-use password.

 Advantages